crowbar/barclamp-crowbar/doc/devguide/model/role.md

 Indicates that this role implements a clustered service.

 When the noderole graph is built, any child noderoles of this service will be bound to all of the noderoled for this role in the deployment.
-The cluster flag and the implicit flag are mutually exclusive.

 ### Hooks